From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Pushouts of graphs

 Much in the same way, the second functor is a contravariant functor from the category of sets and finite-to-one maps to the category of sets and maps:

 Here $\mathrm{Map}_f(X,K):=\{F\in\mathrm{Map}(X,K)\;|\;|F^{-1}(K\setminus\{0\})|<\infty \}$, and

 because a finite union of finite sets is a finite set.

-We have the following lemma whose routine proof we omit. \begin{lemma} Let $Y$ be any set.
-Then $\mathrm{Map}(\cdot,Y)$ is a contravariant functor from the category of sets and maps to the category of sets and maps transforming pushouts to pullbacks. \end{lemma}
+We have the following elementary lemmas whose routine proofs we omit. \begin{lemma} Let $K$ be any set.
+Then $\mathrm{Map}(\cdot,K)$ is a contravariant functor from the category of sets and maps to the category of sets and maps transforming pushouts to pullbacks. \end{lemma} If we restrict to finite-to-one maps, we get a contravariant functor ${\rm Map}_f(\cdot,K)$.
+Furthermore, using Lemma~\ref{oneinjective}, we have the following result. \begin{lemma} Let $K$ be a non-empty set with a chosen element $0\in K$, let $f$ be an injective map, and let

-The same result is true for the functor ${\rm Map}_f(\cdot,Y)$.
-However, the category of sets and finite-to-one maps is not closed with respect to pushouts.
-In this context, we have the following result. \begin{lemma} Let

-be a pushout diagram in the category of sets and maps.
-If one of the maps $f$ and $g$ is injective and the other one is finite to one, then the above diagram is a pushout diagram in the category of sets and finite-to-one maps. \end{lemma} \begin{proof} Assume without the loss of generality that $f$ is injective and $g$ is finite to one.
-Then the canonical maps of their pushout